webmaster98/price-monitor.com/README.md

 *  marketplace: the marketplace from which the products shall be exported Please refer to the section Common Data Types for admissible values.
-*  repricing={on,off}: whether the repricing functionality of BENY shall be switched on of off.
+*  repricing={on,off}: whether the repricing functionality of  price monitor shall be switched on of off.
 If you only want to observe the marketplace without identification and repricing of own products, set this to off.
 Default is on.